cmu-sei/pharos/tools/ooanalyzer/ghidra/OOAnalyzerPlugin/README.md

 # OOAnalyzer Plugin for Ghidra

-The new OOAnalyzer Ghidra plugin is a standard Ghidra extension that can load, parse, and apply OOAnalyzer results to object oriented C++ executables in a Ghidra project.
+The OOAnalyzer Ghidra plugin is a standard Ghidra extension that can load, parse, and apply Pharos-generated OOAnalyzer results to object oriented C++ executables in a Ghidra project.
 When launched, the plugin will prompt the user for the JSON output file produced by OOAnalyzer that contains information about recovered C++ classes.
-Upon loading the JSON file, recovered C++ data types and symbols found by OOAnalyzer are updated in the Ghidra Code Browser.
+After loading the JSON file, recovered C++ data types and symbols found by OOAnalyzer are updated in the Ghidra Code Browser.
 The plugin's design and implementation details are described in our SEI blog post titled [Using OOAnalyzer to Reverse Engineer Object Oriented Code with Ghidra](https://insights.sei.cmu.edu/sei_blog/2019/07/using-ooanalyzer-to-reverse-engineer-object-oriented-code-with-ghidra.html).

 ## Building the Plugin